ligolang/advisor-jsligo/README.md

 ### Transaction workflow

-Since Hangzhou protocol, on-chain views have been introduced which replace the callback pattern to retrieve a storage of another contract.
+Since Hangzhou protocol, on-chain views have been introduced which replace the callback pattern to retrieve information from the storage of another contract.

-The `advisor` contract can be invoked to request the fund value from the `indice` contract (via an on-chain view).
-The `indice` contract receives the view request and sends back the requested value.
-When `advisor` contract receives the fund value it can apply the "algorithm" to check it is worth investing !
+The `executeAlgorithm` entrypoint of the `advisor` contract requests the fund value from the `indice` contract (via an on-chain view).
+The storage of the `indice` contract is retrieved with a `Tezos.call_view` instruction inside the entrypoint of the `advisor` contract which can apply the "algorithm" to check if it is worth investing !
 This algorithm relies on a single indice value.

 ![](indice&advisor.png)